-Pre-arrival reading lists will be sent out with registration information before you join your course.
-There is some information about reading lists also available on each Masters course outline on the School website.
+Pre-arrival reading lists will be sent out with registration information before you join your course, where available.

 After a Masters degree, some students stay at Nottingham for a research degree.
 Our Research Students are working on topics that range widely, from the study of Old English vocabulary to women writers and the Second World War, or the sensation novels of the 1860s, or language and gender in higher education.
 There are at present approximately 70 Research Students in the School.

-The Student Services Centre at the University can provide you with information and support throughout your studies.
-The Centre is located on the University Park Campus and includes:
+Student Services Centres provide you with information and support throughout your studies.

 You will find information about tuition fees on the University fees website.
-If you are studying part-time please note that the tuition fee rate will normally be half the published amount.
-For distance learning tuition fees please refer to the Distance Learning section of this website.
+If you are studying part-time please note that you are usually required to pay a pro-rata amount in each year, for the modules that you take.
+For distance learning tuition fees please refer to the Distance Learning section.